From taxes and weather to cozy downtowns and iconic mountain views, live free or think twice about living in New Hampshire.

 1. The Politics

 Don’t get me wrong, it’s not Alabama, but New Hampshire is the most conservative state in New England.
 It’s no secret that I’m quite progressive in my own political views, and after moving from a liberal town in Colorado, New Hampshire was quite a shock to me.
-If you follow the same values and ideals as I do, New Hampshire might also come as a shock to you.
-The blue-line American flags and signs that say profanities about our latest democratic president have left a bad taste in my mouth.
+If you follow the same values and ideals as I do, New Hampshire might also come as a surprise.
+The blue-line American flags and signs that say profanities about our last democratic president have left a bad taste in my mouth.
 Republicanism or conservatism is one thing (and, hey, if that’s you, great), but there’s a growing nationalist movement here that seems more focused on hate, fear, and lies than love.

 2. Property Taxes and Housing Prices